jisshub/Complete-Elasticsearch-Kibana-Logstash/README.md

 - This time we add another field **price** to the document.

-### Adding another document with different type to same index.
+### Add a document with different type to same index.

 ```bash
 PUT /business/employee/344